 What Happens After An Arraignment In A Federal Case?

 Once you make your initial appearance in federal court, they will give you your indictment, read you all your constitutional rights, and the judge will either set conditions for you to be released or set no bail.
-At that point, you are going to be assigned to one of the judges in the district where your case is pending.
+At that point, you will be assigned to one of the judges in the district where your case is pending.

 Your attorney will usually be given the rules related to that judge.
-Once there is an appearance, they are going to be setting a status conference and then they are going to set the case for trial within 60 days.
+Once there is an appearance, they will set a status conference and then set the case for trial within 60 days.

 How Can I Win A Federal Criminal Case With Pre-Trial Motions?

-There are all sorts of pre-trial motions that can be filed.
-The way that you could potentially win a case with a motion is if you take some sort of evidence away from the government, whether it is somebody's statement or something that was illegally obtained.
-Then they no longer have a case left to prosecute you with.
+All sorts of pre-trial motions can be filed.
+You could win a case with a motion if you take some evidence away from the government, whether it is somebody's statement or something illegally obtained.
+Then, they no longer have a case left to prosecute you with.

 over all the evidence and make an informed decision as to what the defense strategy should be.

-If you go to trial, you are going to potentially risk many years in federal prison.
-This is something that absolutely has to be discussed between you and your federal criminal defense attorney.
+If you go to trial, you could potentially risk many years in federal prison.
+This must be discussed with your federal criminal defense attorney.

 What Happens If I Am Found Guilty In Federal Court?

-Before all that is done, it is going to be decided by the judge whether the person is taken into custody or not.
+Before all that is done, the judge will decide whether the person is taken into custody.
 Once a person is actually convicted of something, that makes him much more of a flight risk, so the prosecutor may argue that they should be remanded and detained without bail, pending sentencing.